Chronology of World History

 February 4

-• Adolf Hitler announces a reorganization of the army, abolishing the post of war minister, appointing General Wilhelm Keitel as chief of the armed forces high command (OKW), and appointing Field Marshal Walther von Brauchitsch as Commander-in-Chief of the Army.
+• Adolf Hitler announces a reorganization of the German army, abolishing the post of war minister, appointing General Wilhelm Keitel as chief of the armed forces high command (OKW), and appointing Field Marshal Walther von Brauchitsch as Commander-in-Chief of the Army.
 [10]

 • RKO Radio Pictures generally releases the film Snow White and the Seven Dwarfs to theatres in the USA.
 [6]